 The DVD player is a selectable function of the multi-featured audio system.
-The player unit contains DVD/CD/MP3/AM-FM stereo radio.
-It also accepts portable audio player inputs and functions as an alarm clock.
+The player unit contains many features including: DVD/CD/ MP3 player, AM/FM tuner, USB, Bluetooth, and Weatherband with weather alert.
+It also functions as an alarm clock.